giulianfrisoni/NodeMCU-MQTT-Home-Automation/README.md

 ## Material to be used:
--nodeMCU rev3 Board that can be shopped easily and is cheap.
+- nodeMCU rev3 Board that can be shopped easily and is cheap.
--3.3v/120AC Switch for controlling lights.
+- 3.3v/120AC Switch for controlling lights.
--3.3V Person Sensor that can be shopped online easily.
+- 3.3V Person Sensor that can be shopped online easily.
 - Wemos Uno R1 (Arduino Uno WIFI based)
 - DHT temperature sensor.